inato/senior-take-home-test/README.md

 ]
 ```

-Example stack: http server exposing REST endpoint that delivery json payloads.
+Example stack: http server exposing REST endpoint that serves json payloads.
 Feel free to use something you are more comfortable with, like GraphQL, if you want to.

 ## Step 2: Command-line interface

-We now are going to build for our customer success team a command-line interface that allows to query the list of ongoing clinical trials for a given country code.
+We will then build for our customer success team a command-line interface that displays the list of ongoing clinical trials for a given country code.
 We already have access to a [file](countries.json) that maps country codes to country names.
-We will leverage what we have built in the previous step, sharing code when necessary.
+We will leverage what we have already built in the previous step.

 Here is the output you should get for the country code "FR":